Priorities For Building A Better System

 The Music: The music you listen to has been mixed and mastered to sound a certain way, but that doesn’t always mean there are “hidden treasures” within every song just waiting to be uncovered.
 As your gear (and your ear) become more attuned to what high quality recordings can bring to the table, the more the shortcomings of poorly produced music become apparent.
 If you only ever listen to say hip-hop, or 70s & 80s glam metal, there’s likely not much there that will really draw you in about a high-end system, but when you find a new song that sets forth a natural and open soundstage, where everything has it’s place with impeccable precision, you really understand how easily you can get lost in well-recorded music and everything that it brings brought to the table.

 The Source: “Source” refers to any medium/format/gear that music stored on; vinyl, reel-to-reel, cassette, streaming, CDs, FLAC, MP3, WAV, etc. The higher the quality of these sources, the more fine details they will contain, especially with well-produced music.
 You don’t always need ultra-high resolution FLAC stored on a gold plated PC to get the most out of your system, but as your system grows, the more information will be there for you to hear.
-Do note that while up-sampling is an option, it’s not really a substitution for better quality sources; Just as upscaling a 1080P video to 4K resolution never looks quite as good as native 4K video.
-If most of your library is old MP3s from 2003, try re-ripping those CDs into a lossless format like FLAC, WAV, AIFF or ALAC, and depending on what your source/gear is able to play.
+Do note that while up-sampling is an option, it’s not really a substitution for better quality sources; In much the same way that upscaling a 1080P video to a 4K resolution never looks quite as good as a native 4K video.
+If most of your library is old MP3s from 2003, try re-ripping those CDs into a lossless format like FLAC, WAV, AIFF or ALAC, and depending on what formats your source/gear is able to play.
 You may also want to consider higher quality releases, if they are available.

 Giving Power to “Budget” and “Taste.”